pshme/ghg-mitacs/README.md

 ### **Matlab Plotting**

 The Arduino code (*main_ghg_code.ino*) has been modified to first display a title for each column in the .txt file.
 This helps simplify the Matlab import process.
 Once a test has been logged to the SD card, the **Import Data** function can be used.
-It is important to make sure that the information is *delimited* by commas and that each column is imported to Workspace as a *column vector*.
-After importing the section, *daq_import.m* can be ran, can the graphs will be produced.
+It is important to make sure that the information is *delimited* by commas and that each column is imported to Workspace as a **column vector**.
+After importing the section, *daq_import.m* can be ran, and the graphs will be produced.
+The graphs display the gas concentration, temperature, pressure, or humidity with respect to time which is converted from 2 second intervals to hours:minutes:seconds to make the graph more legible.

 ![Matlab plots](https://github.com/pshme/ghg-mitacs/blob/master/matlab_plots.PNG)